NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

     |       o.        |
     +-----------------+

-Then push the public key to every single remote backup server by issuing the following command, once for each one of them:
+Then push the public key to every single remote backup server by issuing the following command, once for each server:

     $ cat ~/.ssh/id_rsa.pub | ssh -p {SSH_PORT_NUMBER} {USER_NAME}@{HOST_NAME_OR_IP} 'cat >> ~/.ssh/authorized_keys'

-It asks for password the first time you run the above command.
-After that, you should be able to login to the remote host without being asked for a password.
+It asks for password the first time you run the above command per each server.
+After that, you should be able to login to the desired remote host without being asked for a password:

     $ ssh -p {SSH_PORT_NUMBER} {USER_NAME}@{HOST}